stencila/stencila/docs/steps/0001-cell-editor.md

 -------------------------------
 ```

-To assist the user with providing the function arguments, the current argument is hightlighted when the cursor is at the corresponding position.
+To assist the user with providing the function arguments, the argument corresponding to the current cursor position is hightlighted.

 ```
 = sum(1|)